arunpandian22/RoomDbSample/README.md

 if you give autogenerae= true means it will create the id for each coloumn.

   ```
    @ColumnInfo(name = "mid")
    public int studentId;

   ```

-  @ColumnInfo annotation used to define the column name if you didn't prove any column name means it will take a variable name as a coloumn name
+a @ColumnInfo annotation used to define the column name if you didn't prove any column name means it will take a variable   name   as a coloumn name

 ##  TypeConverters